Agentic AI-Driven UAV Network Deployment: An LLM-Enhanced Exact Potential Game Approach: Conclusion

 \section{Conclusion}

-The paper studied the deployment problem in UAVNs, which involves coupled discrete link decisions and continuous resource configurations.
+The paper studied the deployment problem in UAVN, which involves coupled discrete link decisions and continuous resource configurations with a Agentic AI-driven framework.
 To address the resulting mixed-integer nonconvex formulation, a dual spatial-scale optimization framework based on EPGs was proposed.
-At the large spatial scale, L3-EPG was adopted to optimize network link configurations, while at the small spatial scale, AG-EPG were used to jointly optimize UAV deployment, transmission power, and user association.
-In addition, a LLM–based mechanism was incorporated to assist utility weight generation, reducing manual parameter tuning and improving adaptability across different scenarios.
-Simulation results validated the convergence of the proposed methods and demonstrated performance improvements over baseline schemes in terms of energy consumption, latency, and throughput.
+At the large spatial scale, L3-EPG was adopted to optimize network link configurations, while at the small spatial scale, AG-EPG were used to jointly optimize UAV deployment, transmission power, and GU association.
+In addition, an LLM-based mechanism was incorporated to assist utility weight generation, reducing manual parameter tuning and improving adaptability across different scenarios.
+Despite the significant improvements demonstrated by the proposed framework, several directions for future research remain to be explored.
+On the one hand, the transition from simulation to real-world deployment requires addressing the on-board computational constraints of UAVs, particularly when executing LLM-based reasoning in real-time.
+On the other hand, the current model can be extended to consider more complex environmental factors, such as extreme weather conditions and high-speed mobility in dense 3D urban canyons, to further evaluate the robustness of the EPG-based learning.